sahiltyagi4/OmniLearn/cpus_allocation.md

 ## CPU configuration over 32 containers:

 - For ResNet18/AlexNet experiments across 32 worker containers in BSP training.
-We spawn these containers across 4 servers, each eqipped with a 48-core CPU.
+We spawn these containers across 4 servers, each equipped with a 48-core CPU.
 To emulate $\textit{HL8}$, we allocate the workers as follows:

  | Worker ID  | Server ID | CPU-cores | CPU-set |
  |------------|-----------|-----------|---------|